tonivj5/from-event/README.md

 }
 ```

 Have fun, and don't forget to unsubscribe.
-You can do it with [until-destroy](https://github.com/ngneat/until-destroy).
+If you work with **Ivy**, you can do it with [until-destroy](https://github.com/ngneat/until-destroy).

 ## Contributors ✨